What safety net do income protection plans offer if a client’s income drops?

 The actual benefit guarantee amount varies slightly between insurers, but in most cases is set at £1,500.

-Some insurers offer a much higher amount of £3,000 for their ‘doctors & surgeons’ cover.
+Some insurers offer a much higher amount of £3,000 (£3,500 for Royal London) for their ‘doctors & surgeons’ cover.
 These are not separate policies that need to be specifically applied for, instead if the client works as a doctor or surgeon (or in some cases other medical professional role as accepted by the insurer), then a higher minimum benefit guarantee is applied (along with some other features in some cases).

 * Cirencester Friendly do not include a minimum benefit guarantee.